eric-erki/Deep-Video-Analytics/readme.md

 With latest version of docker installed correctly, you can run Deep Video Analytics in minutes locally (even without a GPU) using a single command.

-#### May 2019 Update: Over the last few months I have been developing DVA on a private repo and will be updating the public version in Fall 2019.
+#### November 2019 Update: I have deleted Dropbox shared links used for distributing models, as a result this repo will stop working.
+I will update once I have decided on a new solution.

 ### Installation & Overview